LollosoSi/bruxism-detector/README.md

 # Bruxism Detector
-This small suite helps you detect night bruxism and interrupt it.</br>This issue is waking my up anyways, so why not wake up before damage is done.
+This small suite helps you detect night bruxism and interrupt it.</br>Night bruxism is messing with my sleep anyways, so why not wake up before damage is done.

+In case I missed any information, check this [Instructable](https://www.instructables.com/Anti-Bruxism-Device-arduino-Based/)

 ## **What to expect**
 - Monitor your night sessions: the program logs `Clenching`, `Button`, `Beep` and `Alarm` events with timestamps
-- Raw data: all SVM results are logged with timestamps in a `<date>_RAW.csv` file so you can run through them and make a better detection algorithm
+- Raw data: all SVM results (clenching/not clenching) are logged with timestamps in a `<date>_RAW.csv` file so you can elaborate them later and make a better detection algorithm
-- A really bad graph if you wish to have one, use `RECORDINGS/generator.jar`
+- A really bad graph if you wish to see one.
+Use `RECORDINGS/generator.jar`
+- Beeps and alarms in case clenching is detected.
+[Configurable](https://github.com/LollosoSi/bruxism-detector#changing-detection-settings)

+## What **NOT** to expect
+- Magic
+- Miracles
+- Permanent fixes
+- Everything to work flawlessly without a drop of `know-how`
+- Holding the author accountable for this work.
+This software is distributed as-is with no guarantees.

 ## **How it works**
-- Detects jaw clenching / activity through an SVM.
-(You must train it before usage)
+- Detects jaw clenching / activity through a Machine Learning algorithm.
+(SVM.
+You must train it before usage)
 - After clenching is detected, arduino or the processing sketch will beep a number of times, then activate an alarm and wake you up.
 - The beep count will reset with time, but if the alarm is fired then you need to press the button to turn it off.
 After pressing the button you get a grace time to reposition yourself in bed.
 - The processing sketch (`processing_fft_spectrum_sketch`) logs your session of clenching events, beeps, alarms, button presses in a CSV file under `RECORDINGS/` Folder